mithril-security/blindbox/docs/docs/how-to-guides/deploy-API-server.md

 Terraform will produce some output in the terminal confirming the resources that will be allocated to us.
 You will notice in the details of these resources that `enclave_options`: `enabled` is set to `true`.
 You must select `yes` to confirm the allocation of these resources.

-Terraform then runs our start script to deploy our BlindBox API application on the server instance.Now when we check out our instance dashboard on our AWS account, we can see our BlindBox Nitro server instance is now running:
+Terraform then runs our start script to deploy our BlindBox API application on the server instance.
+Now when we check out our instance dashboard on our AWS account, we can see our BlindBox Nitro server instance is now running:

 ![Nitro-server-running.png](../../assets/Nitro-server-running.png)

+!!! tip "Shell access"

-> You can now get shell access to the application's host machine on port 22.
+	You can now get shell access to the application's host machine on `port 22`.
 You CANNOT get shell access to the enclave for security reasons.

-You can send requests directly to the enclave on port 443.
+You can send requests directly to the enclave on `port 443`.

 ```python
 import requests